Interlachen High School: Students

 There is a 5% dropout rate and a 70% graduation rate.
 Sixty percent of the students qualify for free or reduced lunch, which is a significant increase from the state average of forty-six percent.
 The student-to-teacher ratio is approximately 20:1.

 Academics

 Interlachen High School offers standard and Honors courses in the core curriculum (language arts, mathematics, social studies, science).
-An array of vocational programs are offered as well, including Agriscience, Business, Junior Reserve Officer Training Corps, Criminal Justice and Health Science.
+An array of vocational programs are offered as well, including Agriscience, Business, Junior Reserve Officer Training Corps, Criminal Justice, Welding, Construction and Health Science.
 Performing arts courses include Drama, Yearbook, Band, Color Guard, Culinary Arts, and Drawing/Painting.

 IHS also has many after-school and extra-curricular programs.
-The school holds branches of several nationally recognized clubs, such as National Honor Society and Future Farmers of America.
+The school holds branches of several national ly recognized clubs, such as National Honor Society and Future Farmers of America.
 Other clubs include: Literacy Circle, Fellowship of Christian Students, and Circle of Diversity and Equality.

 Band

 Interlachen High School's band actively competes in competitions and festivals.
 From 1993 to 2005, the band held a "Superior" rating streak from the Florida Music Educators Association.
 In the summer of 2007, the band traveled to London, England, to perform in front of Westminster Abbey.
 The color guard is among the few to have performed at Westminster Abbey.
 In 2009 the band also received a "Superior" at the Florida Bandmasters Association for marching with their show La Nouba.